 One of the most powerful forces in the information technology industry is the buying power of governments worldwide.
-As a massive consumer of application technology, we believe that including appropriate language in acquisition guidelines will strongly encourage the software industry to do a better job with application security.
-We do not suggest what this language should contain, but point to our Software Security Contract Annex as a possible starting point.
+As a massive consumer of application technology, OWASP believes that including appropriate language in acquisition guidelines will strongly encourage the software industry to do a better job with application security.
+OWASP does not suggest what this language should contain, but points to its Software Security Contract Annex ii as a possible starting point.